chocolatey/docs/input/en-us/security.md

 * Commercial code is not open source - and it won't be open sourced.
 No need for discussion, there are many reasons we don't need to get into, mostly it protects our ability to ensure all infrastructure costs can be paid for.

 ### Chocolatey Community Package Repository
 Use of the community package repository is optional.
 Community package repository is the same thing as Chocolatey.org packages, and represents less than 5% of the existing packages in existence (nearly all are internal).
-Most **organizations using Chocolatey do NOT use the community repository**, and **Chocolatey Software [[DOES NOT RECOMMEND using the community repository either|CommunityPackagesDisclaimer]] for *organizational* deployments** for a [variety of reasons](#organizational-use-of-chocolatey).
+Most **organizations using Chocolatey do NOT use the community repository**, and **Chocolatey Software [DOES NOT RECOMMEND using the community repository either](./general/community-packages-disclaimer) for *organizational* deployments** for a [variety of reasons](#organizational-use-of-chocolatey).

 Here are some other important things to understand: